cmb69/advancedform_xh/README.md

   - **E-mail**:
     A field to enter a general e-mail address, which will be validated
   - **Date**:
     A field to enter a date, which will be validated.
-If JavaScript is enabled in the visitor's browser, a datepicker is available.
+In contemporary browsers, a datepicker is available.
   - **Number**:
     A field to enter a non-negative integer, which will be validated.
   - **Textarea**: